terrysheng/azure-content-zhtw/articles/storage-java-how-to-use-blob-storage.md

     try
     {
     	// Retrieve storage account from connection-string.
 	   CloudStorageAccount storageAccount = CloudStorageAccount.parse(storageConnectionString);

-       // Create the blob client.
+	   // 建立 Blob 用戶端。
 	   CloudBlobClient blobClient = storageAccount.createCloudBlobClient();

-       // Retrieve reference to a previously created container.
+	   // 擷取先前建立之容器的參照。
 	   CloudBlobContainer container = blobClient.getContainerReference("mycontainer");

-       // Loop through each blob item in the container. for (ListBlobItem blobItem : container.listBlobs()) {
+	   // Loop through each blob item in the container. for (ListBlobItem blobItem :container.listBlobs()) {
 	       // If the item is a blob, not a virtual directory. if (blobItem instanceof CloudBlob) {
 	           // Download the item and save it to a file with the same name.
     	        CloudBlob blob = (CloudBlob) blobItem;
     	        blob.download(new FileOutputStream("C:\\mydownloads\\" + blob.getName()));
     	    }
     	}
     }
     catch (Exception e)
     {